bact/spdx-3-model/serialization/canonical.md

 1. true, false and null: the literal names shall be lowercase; no other literal names are allowed

 1. integers: represented in base 10 using decimal digits.
-Contains an integer component that may be prefixed with an optional minus sign.
+Contains an integer component that can be prefixed with an optional minus sign.
 Leading zeros are not allowed.

 1. strings: UTF-8 representation without specific canonicalisation.
 A string begins and ends with quotation marks (%x22).
 Any Unicode characters may be placed within the quotation marks, except for the characters that shall be escaped: quotation mark, reverse solidus, and the control characters (U+0000 through U+001F).